Consumer Warning: The Pink Panther Buys a New Laptop

 Useful real-world information for buyers beware…

-Last year, when PBS aired a 1960s comedic mystery film, I had no idea after multiple contacts with HP corporate that I would recall the movie and think…
+Last year, when PBS aired a 1960s comedic mystery film, I had no idea after multiple contacts with HP corporate I would recall the movie and think…

 My God, I am in the middle of a Pink Panther film!